 Since 2002, wheat mutation breeding research under the RCA has led to the identification of more than 5000 advanced mutant lines and the development of 42 mutant varieties in the country.
 One of the mutant varieties (Luyuan 502) is nowadays the second most widely used wheat mutant variety in the country.

 In the last twenty years, research undertaken under the RCA has resulted in a considerable increase in the commercialisation of wheat in the country.
 Prior to the 2000s, there was barely any commercialisation of wheat; farmers used to keep the seeds for themselves and sow them for their next harvest.
-Furthermore, mutant varieties of wheat have a yield that is, on average, 30% higher than from the varieties where they originated.
-This higher yield has been a contributing factor for the overall increase experienced by wheat productivity over the last two decades: from 3.78 tonnes/ha in 2000 to almost 6 in 2019.
+Furthermore, mutant varieties of wheat have yields that is, on average, 30% higher than from the varieties where they originated.
+This higher yield has been a contributing factor for the overall increase experienced by wheat productivity over the last two decades: from 3.78 tonnes/ha in 2000 to almost 6 tonnes/ha in 2019.

 Production and Commercialisation

-The main institution responsible for the use of nuclear techniques for the production and commercialisation of crops in agriculture is the Chinese Academy of Agricultural Sciences (CAAS).
-Other provincial academies of agricultural sciences such as the Shandong or Heilongjiang Academy of Agricultural Sciences (SAAS and HAAS, respectively) play an important role as well.
+The main institution responsible for the use of nuclear techniques for the production and commercialisation of agriculture crops is the Chinese Academy of Agricultural Sciences (CAAS).
+Other provincial academies of agricultural sciences such as the Shandong or Heilongjiang Academy of Agricultural Sciences (SAAS and HAAS, respectively) also play an important role as well.

 Economic, Social, and Environmental Effects

 With 19% of the world’s population but only 7% of its arable land, food security lies at the core of China’s socioeconomic policymaking.
-Given this context, research around mutant varieties of wheat has focused on the improvement of the agronomic traits of the new crop varieties.
-Mutant varieties of wheat have proven to be more tolerant to drought, lodging, and salt, as well as less prone to diseases.
-This means that they have a large potential for environmentally sustainable increase in land productivity and promoting economic growth among farmers.
+Given this context, research on mutation breeding in wheat has focused on the improvement of agronomic traits of the new crop varieties.
+Mutant varieties of wheat have proven to be more tolerant to drought, lodging, and salt, as well as less prone to diseases, suggesting that they have large potential for environmentally sustainable increase in crop productivity and promoting economic growth among farmers.